apache/spark/docs/sql-data-sources-jdbc.md

   <tr>
      <td><code>preActions</code></td>
      <td>
-       You can specify custom queries which you want to run before reading data from JDBC or writing data to JDBC.
+       Custom queries which you want to run before reading data from JDBC or writing data to JDBC.
 It is called per DataFrame, not per session.
+You can specify multiple queries separated by semicolon.
+When exceptions occur, all the queries will be rollbacked.
      </td>
   </tr>

   <tr>
      <td><code>postActions</code></td>
      <td>
         This is a JDBC writer related option.
-You can specify custom queries which you want to run after writing data to JDBC.
+Custom queries which you want to run after writing data to JDBC.
 It is called per DataFrame, not per session.
+You can specify multiple queries separated by semicolon.
+When exceptions occur, all the queries will be rollbacked.
      </td>
   </tr>